babrar/knowledge-base/README.md

 This is where I store all my important knowledge documents.

-I am currently using Notable.app to view all my markdown documents.
+I am currently using Typora to view all my markdown documents.